Is Starting a Virtual Kitchen Feasible in a Ghost Kitchen?

 Conclusion

-If you aren't ready to take a big swing and add all of these fixed expenses, then a shared kitchen space like Wingman Kitchens might be a good fit.
+If you're hesitant to take a big leap and incur all of these fixed expenses, then a shared kitchen space like Wingman Kitchens might be a suitable fit for you.

 Comments